ocorcoll/ocorcoll/content/authors/admin/_index.md

 - name: University of Tartu

 # Short bio (displayed in user profile at end of posts)
-bio: Research Fellow working at the intersection of Causality and Reinforcement Learning
+bio: Research Scientist at Spotify working on Causal Learning

 # Interests to show in About widget
 interests:
 - Reinforcement Learning
+- Causality
-- (Actual) Causality
+- Actual Causality
 - Hierarchical RL
 - Learning by Explaining